akumina/AkuminaDev/docs/PeopleSync_index_a_specific_user.md

 ### Overview

 When using the Akumina PeopleSync, users will change their property information.
-There is a latency between when the user profile information is changed and when the change rerflects in the people directory, which is synchronized from the user store.
+There is a latency between when the user profile information is changed and when change reflect in the people directory, which is synchronized from the user store.

-The use case where a user changes some properties that do not reset the modfied flag, hence the user is not re synced in a timely manner, would be addressed by this guidance.
+The use case where a user changes some properties that do not reset the user modified flag, hence the user is not re synced in a timely manner, would be addressed by this guidance.

 This synchronization can be forced for a given user, which would re sync their record.
 The following javascript should be called: